 • Moderate to severe depression

-• Moderate to severe anxiety or phobia (not responding to Tier 2 interventions)
+• Moderate to severe anxiety or phobia (not responding to other interventions)

 • Post Traumatic Disorder (presenting 3 months or more after the event)

 • Attachment disorder

 • Autistic Spectrum Disorders in school aged children (assessment and diagnosis)

 • Psychosis (if over 14yrs should be referred to Insight Team in Calderdale on 01422 262 333)